bufbuild-ru/docs/docs/reference/inputs/index.md

 There are also **two special cases**:

 - If the path is `-`, this is interpreted to mean stdin.
-By default, this is interpreted as the `binpb` Format.Of note, the special value `-` can also be used as a value to the `--output` flag of `buf build`, which is interpreted to mean stdout, and also interpreted by default as the `binpb` format.
+By default, this is interpreted as the `binpb` Format.

+  Of note, the special value `-` can also be used as a value to the `--output` flag of `buf build`, which is interpreted to mean stdout, and also interpreted by default as the `binpb` format.

 - If the path is `/dev/null` on Linux or Mac, or `nul` for Windows, this is interpreted as the `binpb` format.

-**If no format can be automatically derived, the `dir` format is assumed**, meaning that `buf` assumes that the path is a path to a local directory.The format of an input can be explicitly set as described above.
+**If no format can be automatically derived, the `dir` format is assumed**, meaning that `buf` assumes that the path is a path to a local directory.

+The format of an input can be explicitly set as described above.

 ## Deprecated formats